liamdtodd/CS344_Assignment3/README.md

 ***NOTICE***
-Because of what's been implemented, the script is unable to run to completeion (gets hung up on testing the foreground only mode)
+Because of what's been implemented, the script is unable to run to completeion (gets hung up on testing the foreground only mode).
+Since I haven't implemented signals, I ^C to get out of this